MPhil in Japanese Studies

 Other qualifications, evidence of excellence and relevant experience

 - For non-native speakers of Japanese, Japanese language proficiency equivalent to the Japan Foundation Japanese-Language Proficiency Level N4 is required, and in general, an aptitude for Japanese language learning.
 Please submit a copy of your test certificate with your application.
-If you have no certificate of your language proficiency, and were unable to take the test because of the COVID-19 pandemic, you will be asked to take an on-line test and have an interview in Japanese so that we can assess your level.
+If you have no certificate of your language proficiency, you will be asked to take an on-line test and have an interview in Japanese so that we can assess your level.
 The offer of a place on the programme will be conditional on you having an acceptable language competence equivalent to JLPT Level N4 or above.

 - Evidence of training in the Japanese language is required.